OfflineRocket/Sanctuary-Keyboard-Firmware/README.md

 These are the files needed to 3d print the case for the Sanctuary, only the STL are provided.

 ### Gerber
 This is the gerber for the second revision of the Sanctuary.
-It contains many bugfixes of the first revision, such as pulldown resistors, or spelling mistakes
+It contains many bugfixes of the first revision, such as pulldown resistors, or spelling mistakes.
+Technically it is untested, however it is closely based on the original revision, so it should work.

+Can be ordered from many PCB manufacturers, such as JLC PCB, OSHPARK, or PCBWay.
+Personally, I used JLC PCB for the first revision.

-## Photos
+### Photos
 Many photos of the Sanctuary, both in progress, and completed.
 In no particular order.

 ### Firmware